alok-tiwari/TestCaseGenerator/TestCaseGenerator/README.md

 - Ensure the appropriate provider API keys are set.
 If no valid provider is configured, generation will fail.
 - For Ollama, run an Ollama server locally and ensure the model exists.
 - Jira integration requires valid Jira Cloud credentials unless `--mode local` is used.
-- **Supported test types**: functional, security, api, ui, performance, accessibility
+- **Supported test types**: functional, security, api, ui, performance, accessibility, edge
 - **Local mode**: Reads from `local_user_story.txt` file (falls back to `dummy_user_story.txt` if not found)
-- **Note**: Edge case generator exists but is not currently integrated due to model validation constraints
+- **Edge case generator**: Now fully integrated and working, generates boundary condition and error scenario tests